hiker/lfric_atm-fab/README.md

 the whole directory `default` to a new subdirectory `YOURSITE_default`, e.g.
 `nci_default` (which already exists).
 It is important that `_default` is added (this is to support future setups that have different targets for one SITE, e.g. meto-spice, meto-xc40, meto-xcs).
-Also be certain to use an underscore before `default`, not a `minus` (since using a minus prevents python from importing files from these subdirectories).
+Also make sure to use an underscore before `default`, not a `minus` (since using a minus prevents python from importing files from these subdirectories).
 Then modify the file `setup_gnu.py` and if required add or modify linking options,